-Accounting I is the first in a six-hour sequence, ACC177 and ACC178, required for accounting and business majors.
-It is a study of accounting as a means of communicating financial information about the activities of a business enterprise.
-The student will be able to understand and prepare financial statements for business organizations.
-Students with no previous accounting background should enroll in Introduction to Accounting.
-Prerequisite: High school accounting, ACC 111, Introduction to Accounting with a grade "C" or better, or permission of instructor.
+Accounting I is the study of accounting as a means of communicating financial information about the activities of business enterprises.
+The student will be able to understand and prepare financial records and statements for individual, partnership, and corporate business organizations.
+Prerequisite: One year of high school accounting or ACC 111 with grade C or better, or permission of instructor.